-While they were once popular with children and collectors, Effanbee Dolls are not in a particularly in demand.
-Mass production means they were are easy to find which also drives down prices on the secondary market.
+While they were once popular with children and collectors, Effanbee Dolls are not in particular demand.
+Mass production means they are easy to find which also drives down prices on the secondary market.
 However, pre-1960 vintage Effanbee dolls in mint, original condition with original clothing are still highly sought after.
 Dolls such as mint, complete, original Honey dolls or mint, original early composition dolls can sell for well over 500 dollars.
 The vast majority of Effanbee vinyl dolls from the 1970s and 1980s sell under their original cost.
 The Tonner Dolls-era Effanbee Dolls generally hold their retail value and rarer items can sell at a premium.

 Current Owner of the Company

-Tonner Dolls purchased Effanbee Dolls out of bankruptcy in 2002 and had revitalized the company with production of high-quality reproductions of dolls originally by Effanbee (like the Dydee Baby), a new line of Brenda Starr dolls and even reproductions from other well-known vintage doll companies (Toni by Ideal).
+Tonner Dolls purchased Effanbee Dolls out of bankruptcy in 2002 and had revitalized the company with the production of high-quality reproductions of dolls originally by Effanbee (like the Dydee Baby), a new line of Brenda Starr dolls, and even reproductions from other well-known vintage doll companies (Toni by Ideal).
 Tonner Dolls has also added new dolls to the Effanbee line-up, including Fancy Nancy and their own Tiny Kitty Collier.